 Support Offered for Impact

-REN has six Relationship Managers that help academic staff to build relationships with private, public and not-for-profit partners to ensure strong pathways to Impact are in place.
+RIN has six Relationship Managers that help academic staff to build relationships with private, public and not-for-profit partners to ensure strong pathways to Impact are in place.
 They can help you work with business support networks, support funding applications, organise industry-facing events and help to manage the University Impact Accelerator Accounts in order to enable impact generation through schemes such as knowledge transfer partnerships, licensing of intellectual property, consultancy, graduate careers and externally-funded research.

 Intellectual Property and Enterprise